sacdallago/biotrainer/docs/first_steps.md

 optimizer_choice: adam
 loss_choice: cross_entropy_loss
 num_epochs: 30
-patience: 20
 use_class_weights: True
 learning_rate: 1e-3
 batch_size: 128
+ignore_redundant_sequences: True
 embedder_name: one_hot_encoding
 ```

-We are using pretty standard parameters here to train a CNN.
-We increased the `patience` a bit, to be more indulgent
+We are using pretty standard parameters to train a CNN.
-with the training process in the tutorial.
-If you do not have a GPU available, consider using a smaller number
+If you do have a GPU available, you might want to increase the num_epochs parameter and see, how the model behaves.
-of epochs if the training process takes too long.

 The most interesting parameter is the `embedder_name: one_hot_encoding` one.
 This means that we automatically convert
 our sequences to one-hot encoded vectors, where the actually present amino acid has value `1`, while all the others